AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 This property is ignored in versions of Park Observer before 1.2.0.

 ## `symbology`
-A required object as defined in the [symbology](#symbology) section at the end of this document.
+An optional object as defined in the [symbology](#symbology) section at the end of this document.
 This object defines how a mission properties point is drawn on the map.
-This point occurs when starting recording, starting/stoping recording, and when editing the mission attributes.
+This point occurs when starting recording, starting/stopping observing, and when editing the mission attributes.

 ## `on-symbology`
 An optional object as defined in the [symbology](#symbology) section at the end of this document.